alixma/ABCAPTMC/README.md

-# ABCAPTMC
+# APTMC
-Code for ABC-APTMC paper
+Code for the experiments performed in the paper `Anytime Parallel Tempering'.